 Although it feels like your vacation, take a look around and see what you can do to help your host out.
 Offer to make a dinner one night that you’re there, take out the garbage, or fill a need that you can see needs to be filled.

 5. Always leave the space as good or better than you found it.

 When it comes to house guests, I’m always reminded of the Dr. Seuss book The Cat in the Hat.
 The cat comes in and brings all of his chaos and fun with him, while the children worry about what their mother will say about the mess.
 But like any good house guest, the cat comes through in the end and cleans up every last trick, including Mother’s best dress.

 Like the cat, make sure to leave your host’s space as good or even better than how it was when you got there.

 - Don’t expect to be entertained.
 One of the biggest stressors for a host is trying to figure out how to entertain guests.
 Be courteous and come with your own ideas of things to do in the area and then be open to suggestions and recommendations.

 - Don’t be too loud in the morning or at night.
 Be considerate of quiet hours.
 Ask your hosts when they prefer to go to bed and wake up and then observe those quiet hours too.

 - Take over.
-Don’t hijack the TV or spread yourself and your stuff all over the house.
-That’s just plain rude.
+Try not to hijack the TV or spread yourself and your stuff all over the house.
+Think of how you’d feel in the situation.

 - Never assume you can just bring your pet.
 Some people don’t like animals and especially don’t appreciate them in their homes.
 If you have an animal friend, make alternative arrangements or at very least, run it by your host.